 P0 = D/ (i – g)

 Where, P0 = Value of the stock/equity

-i = discount rate, which is the required rate of return which an investor wants for the risk associated with the investment in equity as against investment in a risk-free security.
+i = discount rate, which is the required rate of return that an investor wants for the risk associated with the investment in equity as against investment in risk-free security.

 g = growth rate